Updated Apr 23, 2026

-At Student Voice AI, we see “belonging” show up repeatedly in student voice data, especially in open-text comments from the first few weeks of term.
-A 2025 paper in Studies in Higher Education by Aike S. Dias-Broens, Anne-Roos Verbree, David Gilani, Petrie van der Zanden and Tamara van Woezik asks a practical question: do early introductory activities actually change students’ sense of belonging, and if so, for whom?
-Using survey data from 1,448 first-year students at a research university in the Netherlands, the authors test whether attending an introduction week shapes belonging with peers and lecturers across the first semester.
+Belonging gaps can open in the first few weeks of term, when universities still have time to act.
+That is why this 2025 paper in Studies in Higher Education asks a practical question: do early introductory activities actually change students’ sense of belonging, and if so, for whom?
+Using survey data from 1,448 first-year students at a research university in the Netherlands, Aike S. Dias-Broens, Anne-Roos Verbree, David Gilani, Petrie van der Zanden and Tamara van Woezik test whether attending an introduction week shapes belonging with peers and lecturers across the first semester.
+For UK teams, the takeaway is immediate: welcome week may strengthen peer connection, but it is not enough on its own to build belonging with staff.
 Read the paper here.

 Most UK universities invest heavily in welcome week.
 The underlying logic is clear: early social integration should make it easier for students to form friendships, feel confident navigating academic life, and ask for help when they need it.
-But in practice, welcome week is often treated as a tradition rather than an intervention that is evaluated with evidence.
+But welcome week is often treated as a tradition rather than an intervention that is evaluated with evidence.
+That makes it harder to tell which activities genuinely improve belonging, and which simply fill the calendar.

 Introduction week attendance predicted stronger belonging with fellow students.
 The authors used a longitudinal design, measuring belonging three times across the first semester and analysing the relationships using cross-lagged panel models.
-In other words, this is not only “students who attend feel better”, it is an attempt to test direction over time.
+In other words, the study does more than show that students who attend feel better: it tests direction over time.
+That gives institutions firmer evidence for treating welcome week as something to evaluate, not just deliver.

 “A strong positive effect of introduction week attendance was found on students’ belonging with fellow students, not with lecturers.”